 One of the most prolific and sought-after artists of the golden age of American illustration, Joseph Christian Leyendecker captivated the public with striking images and fashionable depictions of handsome men and glamorous women.
-With his instantly identifiable style - "The Leyendecker Look" he helped shape the image of a nation, dozens of enduring icc of the earliest national advertising brands.
+With his instantly identifiable style - "The Levendecker Look" - he helped shape the image of a nation, creating dozens of enduring icons and some of the earliest national advertising brands.
 His approach to his own career influenced an entire generation of younger artists, most notably Norman Rockwell, who specifically emulated Leyendecker.